nemaniarjun/projects/_faq/writing_a_great_proposal.md

 ---
-question: "How do I work out a great proposal?"
+question: "How do I work out a great proposal for GSoC?"
 ---
 Please design your project in a way that you have **multiple checkpoints**.
 We'd like you to specify at least three milestones with